-The Business of Lobbying in Nigeria
+The Business of Lobbying

 In recent times, stakeholder management has become particularly important for businesses partly because of the increasing complexities of the political and business environment, locally and globally.
 These stakeholders include Governments at all levels, communities, consumers, etc. Lobbying has existed for centuries, however, in light of the Nigerian Government’s recent institution of more revenue generating regulations due to economic downturn, it is imperative for businesses to up the ante with respect to influencing policies and laws within their operational domain.